 A2: (multiple options possible; pre-define answer options based on the context and pre-testing)

 Calculate the indicator's value by dividing the number of respondents who reported to be "very satisfied" or "fairly satisfied" by the total number of respondents and multiplying the result by 100

 1) Instead of asking about general satisfaction, consider focusing on a specific aspect of the service, such as its quality, price or health staff’s attitudes.

-2) Disaggregate the data by sex and vulnerable groups.
+2) Disaggregate the data by sex, wealth, and other criteria (e.g. ethnicity).